ayberkt/GF-summer-school/README.md

 this is a good place to ask for help.

+### get help on slack

+there is a slack chat: gf-summer-school-5.slack.com

+How to play Slack?

+Download a Slack app for your computer and your phone.

+Keep that app running and stay logged in to the summer school slack group.
+Join various channels as your interest dictates.

 ### you should install GF locally and use it on your command line

 while Day 1 introduced cloud.grammaticalframework.org/gfse/